Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Massachusetts offers a sales and use tax exemption on the purchase of qualified data center equipment for eligible operators.
-This incentive directly reduces the capital expenditure required to build or expand a data center footprint, improving the total cost of ownership.
+Tax Advantage For Data Centers Massachusetts offers a sales and use tax exemption for qualifying data center operators on the purchase of servers and other eligible equipment.
+This incentive directly reduces the capital investment required for new builds and technology refreshes, improving the financial return.

 Natural Disaster Risk

-Worcester has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.68 out of 100 as of September 2025.
-The rating reflects significant exposure to severe weather events common to the Northeastern United States.
+The Worcester area has a High national risk rating, with a FEMA National Risk Index score of 92.68 as of September 2025.
+This score highlights the importance of robust facility engineering and comprehensive disaster recovery planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business